So you’re thinking of starting an eCommerce business or looking for new ideas for your existing one.

 Generally speaking, it’s very hard to just walk up to some new niche that you’ve never heard of and then start making products that they love.

-Lesson: Develop a deep understanding of the people who have the problem your business is going to solve, and build relationships with them.
+Lesson: Develop a deep understanding of the people who have the problem your business is going to solve and build relationships with them.

 2. Lean on your technical expertise – aim to make a best-in-class product

-If you look at the stories of ecommerce founders, there’s almost always somebody in the founding team with a high level of technical expertise.
+If you look at the stories of eCommerce founders, there’s almost always somebody in the founding team with a high level of technical expertise.

-This is not an coincidence.
+This is not a coincidence.
 If you want to make a product that cuts through the noise, you’re going to want to be able to effectively communicate how your product is better – and that often means building better features or a better ‘total package’ than your competition.

 When we interviewed Ztylus to get to know their business, we were struck by how their 4-in-1 lens attachment was a technical achievement that hadn’t previously been replicated.

 This would not have been possible without the finesse of the technical co-founder, Tim Hsu.